agarie/agarie/README.md

 ---

 - ⚡ Fun facts:
   1. I studied Control Engineering at the [University of São Paulo](https://www5.usp.br/#english) but ended up working in software.
-Turns out the knowledge I developed there was useful when I designed and built a scanner for large maps while working at Mercúrio!
+Turns out the knowledge I developed there was useful when I designed and built a scanner for large maps while working at Mercúrio.
-  2. I spent one year as an exchange student in Computer Engineering [Arizona, USA](https://erau.edu/).
+  2. I spent one year as a Computer Engineering exchange student in Arizona, USA ([at ERAU](https://erau.edu/)).
 Due to the lower amount of coursework there compared to Brazil, I spent a lot of time reading and studying about computers, programming and contributing to open source communities.
 I still have notes written during that time that come in handy.
   3. Most of my early social life started as part of a Pokémon community in Brazil, and I joined the local league as a Tournament Organizer from 2007 up until 2018.
 I met my wife in one of these tournaments—she ended up becoming a National Champion.
   4. Between 2016 and 2018 I was invited by The Pokémon Company as a Judge for several international tournaments.
 Thus I can say I visited Australia, Europe and some parts of the US on Pikachu's dime.